iluvjava/Maths/Notebook 2.0/AMATH 503/Helmholtz Equation in a Cylinder.md

 The most general solution for ODEs in (9) is in the form of: $\exp(-im\theta), \exp(im\theta)$.

-using the Periodic bounary conditions, we have:
+using the Periodic boundary conditions, we have:

 $$
 \Theta(-\pi) = \Theta(\pi) = \exp(im\pi) = \exp(-im\pi) \implies m = 0, \pm 1, \pm 2, \cdots